 Explores social movements and the art they generate from a sociological perspective.
-It addresses the function of art within social movements and the use of art in collective action around social problems.
+It addresses the function of art within social movements and the use of art in Prerequisite: SPAN 5 or equivalent.
+Advisory: EWRT 211 and READ 211 (or LART 211), or ESL 272 and 273.